DeadlyCrush/DeadlyTrade/README.md

 | ------ | ------ |
 |( Repository moved. ) 2020.02.16 ~ Now.|[![Github All Releases](https://img.shields.io/github/downloads/DeadlyCrush/DeadlyTrade/total.svg)]() |
 | DeadlyTrade 1.0.0.0 Version. ~ 2020.02.15 | [![Github All Releases](https://img.shields.io/github/downloads/DeadlyCrush/DeadlyTrade-Closed-Overhaul-Version-Open/total.svg)]() |

+# Thank you all.
+Good Luck Exile~!
+Please let me know about any bugs you encounter or if you have any suggestions.
+Thank you for your interest and support.